Getting Started

 andstore_to_memory

 .
-This is a huge waste of CPU resources, but it guarantees that every local variable can be inspected at every time.
-We suggest to use the default optimization level/O2
+This is a significant waste of CPU resources, but guarantees that every local variable can be inspected at all times.
+We suggest the use of the default optimization level/O2

-by default and to overwrite it only for required methods using pragmas: MSVC optimize pragma.
+and to overwrite it only for required methods using pragmas (see the MSVC optimize pragma).

 /MDd